Here at Cyber PR I frequently have musicians call and ask me to write and blast a press release for an upcoming EP or album.

 Step 2 – Contact Information

-Contact Info should include your first and last name (or the first and last name of a specific person) a phone number and an email address.
+Next on the press release comes the contact Info which should include your first and last name (or the first and last name of a specific person) a phone number and an email address.

 It should look like this: